FireMidge/value-objects/README.md

 ### Unique values

-If each value can only appear once in the object, you can override `protected static function areValuesUnique() : bool` and return `true`.
-An exception will be thrown when trying to add a value more than once to the value object.
+If each value can only appear once in the object, you have two options:
+- If you want an exception to be thrown when duplicate values are being added (either via `fromArray` or via `withValue`), then override  `protected static function areValuesUnique() : bool` and return `true`.
+An exception of type `DuplicateValue` will be thrown.
+- If you do not want an exception to be thrown but want duplicate values to simply be silently ignored (both in `fromArray` and in `withValue`), override `protected static function ignoreDuplicateValues() : bool` and return `true`.
+If duplicate values are found, they are only added once to the array.

+When both `areValuesUnique` and `ignoreDuplicateValues` return `true`, the `DuplicateValue` exception will **not** be thrown and duplicate values will be ignored silently (just as if only `ignoreDuplicateValues` returned `true`).

 Example:
 ```injectablephp